KennethWussmann/panthora/docs/usage/label-printing.md

 # Label Printing

-Tory allows to print custom labels that can be sticked on physical items.
-The QR code helps to quickly find the physical item in front of you in the digital inventory.
+Tory facilitates the creation of custom labels, equipped with QR codes, for physical items to seamlessly integrate them into the digital inventory.

 ## Label Templates

-Different assets require different sized labels.
-Label templates allow exactly that.
-There can be multiple templates depending on the needs of the asset.
-During printing the template that should be used can be specified or the default configured template is used.
+Label Templates cater to the need for various label sizes across different assets.
+Users can choose from multiple templates or rely on a pre-configured default during the printing process.

+### Template Configuration and Usage

 <img src="./assets/label-template-list.png"/>

-### Editing
+### Editing and Customization

-Currently, only printing on label rolls is supported.
-Tory will automatically generate labels based on the configured settings as a PDF that can be printed.
+Tory supports printing on label rolls, automatically generating a PDF of labels based on user-defined settings.

-It sometimes takes a bit to perfectly tweak the settings and sizes to print perfect labels, but the settings should allow a wide variety of labels:
+Adjustments may be necessary to achieve optimal label sizing, but the available settings accommodate a broad spectrum of label dimensions.

 <img src="./assets/label-template-edit.png"/>

-The visibility of the content of the label can be configured here as well.
+### Label Content Settings

 <table>
   <tr>